-Ward Hayden & The Outliers, The Proletariat, Errol Strength and the Conscious Band, Ken Clark Organ Trio, Julie Rhodes, La Neve, Wire Lines, Christopher Johnson
+Featuring Ward Hayden & The Outliers, The Proletariat, Julie Rhodes, Bob Kendall Band, and Ken Clark Organ Trio

 Ward Hayden & The Outliers – Modern-day Buddy Holly plus Dwight Yoakam divided by The Mavericks.
 Think soulful lyrics with a beat you can dance to.
 They will be celebrating the release of their hot new record “You Judge a Book.”